RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 ### Service users update from Tridion Docs to Access Management
 Access Management Service account profiles have a *Name*, *ClientID with 1-or-2 Secrets* and *Services and roles*.
 * A scenario is to update the Access Management Service account *Name* to comply with a naming convention originating from the Tridion Docs User Profile.
+One could even have the ClientID the same as the Tridion Docs Username value, so both `ServiceUser` for example.
 * In case the Access Management Service account is missing, it can be created.
 And the IShUser could get an `FISHEXTERNALID` entry.
+Note that if you use ClientID equal to the Username which is set in `FISHEXTERNALID` then you do not need to add anything to `FISHEXTERNALID`.
+So the trick is to use ClientID equal to `USERNAME` field.
 * In case the Tridion Docs User Profile is disabled, it could revoke the Secrets.

 Typical cmdlet behavior - `Sync-IShUser -IShUser <selection> -ToAccessManagementServiceAccounts` - is to do this synchronize for a mandatory selection as you don't want all (`Find-IShUsers`) to become service accounts.
 The `-WhatIf` would return `IShUser`s where a create/update would have happened.